/

 Here is a list of problems and tasks that the prototype helps to solve:

-• Visualization of the idea and understanding of how the product will look like at the early stages
+- Visualization of the idea and understanding of how the product will look in the early stages

-When the prototypes are ready, it's time to pass them to the development team and start the testing of the product design.
+When the prototypes are ready, it's time to pass them to the development team and start testing the product design.

 User testing

-Good product designers test their ideas with real users on a regular basis.
-They conduct testing not only when a prototype or concept is finished; they make testing a part of their weekly routine so they can continually validate and tweak ideas based on the feedback they get from users.
+Good product designers test their ideas with real users regularly.
+They conduct user testing not only when a prototype or concept is finished; they make testing a part of their weekly routine so they can continually validate and tweak ideas based on the feedback they get from users.

-Product designers’ goal is to evaluate if their ideas are worthy, if people want to buy the product, and if they don’t - define what needs to be changed.
+Product designers aim to evaluate if their ideas are worthy if people want to buy the product, and if they don't - define what needs to be changed.

 UI design

 UI design includes composition, typography, and how the visual brand is conveyed.
-So, when the screen structure is tested and approved, product designers can create a visual design for your product as well as develop a design system to make your app scalable.
+So, when the screen structure is tested and approved, product designers can create a visual design for your product and develop a design system to make your app scalable.

-Designers conduct visual research to gather ideas for the user interface and learn the market trends to be able to create not only appealing but also usable and competitive designs.
-Here are few methods they can use for this purpose:
+Designers conduct visual research to gather ideas for the user interface and learn the market trends to create appealing, usable, and competitive designs.
+Here are a few methods they can use for this purpose:

 Competitor analysis